tomquirk/linkedin-api/README.md

 👨‍💼 Python Wrapper for the Linkedin API

-> No "official" access required - just use a valid Linkedin account!
+> No "official" API access required - just use a valid Linkedin account!

+Programmatically send messages, perform searchs, get profile data and more, all with only your Linkedin account!

-### USE AT YOUR OWN RISK 😉
+##### USE AT YOUR OWN RISK 😉
 This project should only be used as a learning project.
 Using it would violate Linkedin's Terms of Use.
 I am not responsible for your account being blocked (which they will definitely do.
 Hint: **don't use your personal Linkedin account**)

 ## Overview